 Wage garnishments are not “rare admin tasks.”
 They are compliance events with strict rules, deadlines, and penalties.
 This 2026 South Carolina employer guide explains how wage garnishments work, how to process child support, IRS levies, and court orders correctly, and what to do when multiple garnishments apply at the same time.

 Wage garnishment is a legal process that requires employers to withhold a portion of an employee’s wages and remit those funds to a designated agency or court.
-Once a valid order is received, compliance is mandatory.
+Once you receive a valid order, you must comply.

-In South Carolina, employers are responsible for reviewing the order immediately, setting up withholding by the required pay period, calculating the correct amount based on legal limits, and remitting payments on schedule.
+In South Carolina, employers are responsible for reviewing the order immediately, setting up withholding for the required pay period, calculating the correct amount within legal limits, and remitting payments on schedule.
 Garnishments remain in effect until the issuing agency provides written confirmation to stop.

-Employers cannot delay action while waiting for employee clarification, and they cannot change withholding amounts based on employee requests.
-Once an order is received, payroll and HR are legally obligated to follow it exactly as written.
+Employers cannot delay action while awaiting employee clarification, nor can they change withholding amounts in response to employee requests.
+Once you receive an order, payroll and HR must follow it exactly as written.

 Wage Garnishment Limits and Priority Rules

-Disposable earnings are calculated after mandatory deductions such as federal income tax, Social Security, and Medicare.
+Calculate disposable earnings after you withhold mandatory deductions like federal income tax, Social Security, and Medicare.
 Voluntary deductions, including benefits or retirement contributions, do not reduce disposable earnings for garnishment purposes.

-Certain garnishments are treated differently.
+Employers treat certain garnishments differently.
 Child support orders and federal tax levies may require withholding amounts that exceed standard creditor limits.

 When more than one garnishment applies, employers must follow a strict priority order:

-Processing Child Support, IRS Levies, and Court Ordersimage
+Processing Child Support, IRS Levies, and Court Orders

 Child support garnishments in South Carolina are most often issued through the Department of Social Services and require employers to begin withholding no later than the first payroll cycle after receipt.
 Payments must be sent to the state disbursement unit, and withholding must continue until an official termination notice is received.